 Oracle offers offline data transfer solutions that let you migrate data to Oracle Cloud Infrastructure.
-Moving data over the public internet is not always feasible due to high network costs, unreliable network connectivity, long transfer times, and security concerns.
-Our transfer solutions address these pain points, are easy to use, and provide significantly faster data upload compared to over-the-wire data transfer.
+Moving data over the public internet is not always feasible because of high network costs, unreliable network connectivity, long transfer times, and security concerns.
+Our transfer solutions address these pain points, are easy to use, and provide faster data upload compared to over-the-wire data transfer.

-Data transfer is currently supported in US East (Ashburn), US West (Phoenix), Germany Central (Frankfurt), and UK South (London) regions.
+Data transfer is supported in US East (Ashburn), US West (Phoenix), Germany Central (Frankfurt), and UK South (London) regions.

 To simplify this Data Transfer documentation, we generically refer to Object Storage to mean that you can transfer data into a bucket in either the Object Storage tier or Archive Storage tier.

 - Disk-Based Data Transfer

 - You send your data as files on encrypted commodity disk to an Oracle transfer site.
 Operators at the Oracle transfer site upload the files into your designated Object Storage bucket in your tenancy.

 - This transfer solution requires you to source and purchase the disks used to transfer data to Oracle Cloud Infrastructure.
 The disks are shipped back to you after the data is successfully uploaded.